 The KCI Computer Science PD program helps elementary, middle and early high school teachers in all subject areas gain computer science content knowledge and strengthen their coding skills.

-KCI’s Chief Innovation Officer (CIO) program is an exciting, new addition to our professional development menu, created in partnership with CUE and CEPTA.
+KCI’s Chief Innovation Officer (CIO) program is an exciting, new addition to our professional development menu, created in partnership with CUE and CETPA.
 Participants will develop a deep understanding of educational innovation related to curriculum and instruction, technology infrastructure, strategic planning, and leadership.
 Graduates of the program will come away fully prepared to lead and empower teams to modernize their schools and districts.

 The Makerspace Coordinator is a certificate program that is designed for people who are seeking employment in fabrication laboratories and makerspaces within community centers, libraries, and educational settings.